CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 The bartender smiled and asked, “What are you working on?”

 We are working on a new act, Red replied, Something new for the circus of the un-flated paranoia paranormal mind raid, for illumination of course.
 We have the attention span of two and half centuries, and we have done it, we’ve removed the fuzz to give the world a literary buzz.
 The thing is we have thrown away all of our costumes, so we are naked sort of speak.
 From what we hear and see, our new threads and deeds should be of protest.

-Red laughs and says, Andy right now reminds me of Nicolas Kostyleff.
+Red laughed and said, Andy right now reminds me of Nicolas Kostyleff.

-“Time stands still” Andy replies, “We are privileged, thank you.
+“Time stands still” Andy replied, “We are privileged, thank you.
 Luxurious Train, we are blessed.”

 Red and Andy smiled, and looked at Mathias.
-Andy smiles wider because he knows Mathias is about to time stamp time with his poetry.
+Andy smiled wider because he knows Mathias is about to time stamp time with his Poetry.